 - The company will make the hand sanitizer available to hospitals, schools, workplaces, pharmacies and supermarkets.

 - Sir Jim Ratcliffe, founder and Chairman of INEOS, said: “It is becoming more and more evident that contact between the hands and the mouth is an important cause of contagion of Coronavirus.
 INEOS is the largest European manufacturer of the basic ingredient of hand sanitizer.
 We will build three factories; in the UK, Germany and France in 10 days to produce very large reserves."

-INEOS, one of the largest manufacturing companies in the world, today announced its intention to produce 1 million bottles of hand sanitiser per month from each of the three new facilities to address the resolve the European shortage.
+INEOS, one of the largest manufacturing companies in the world, today announced its intention to produce 1 million bottles of hand sanitiser per month from each of the three new facilities to address the European shortage.
 The new product will be manufactured according to the specifications of the World Health Organization and will be specially designed to kill bacteria and viruses.